 Learn how to transform basic IKEA Lack Tables Using Stencils.
-This a great inexpensive way to makeover the basic Lack Table into a statement piece on a budget.
+This a great inexpensive hack to makeover the basic Lack Table into a statement piece on a budget.

 Today I will show you guys how I transformed basic IKEA Lack tables into stunning side tables perfect for a bedroom or living room.

 DecoArt Paint in the color Morning Glory

 Clear Gloss Spray (highly recommend)

 We all know how those IKEA Lack tables look but for the sake of the dramatic Before and the After here is a Before shot of how my IKEA Lack Table.

 The thing I love about this table is the price point and how easy it is to assemble as well.
 At under $10 for an entire table, there’s almost no risk in purchasing one or more and trying a side table hack of your very own.
 The Lack side table comes in five colors which gives you a lot of possibilities for projects to try.
 The Table I had was in a black color.

 Tutorial for IKEA Lack Table Makeover Using a Stencil

 So first things first, I painted the both the IKEA Lack tables in a gorgeous deep blue color which had a Satin Enamel finish.

 I only needed about one coat of paint to cover both the tables.